mrtolkien/inhouse_bot/README.md

 `!cancel_game` cancels your ongoing game, requiring validation from at least 6 players in the game.

 # Stats features
+`!history` returns the match history of your last 20 games.

 `!rank` returns your server-wide rank.

 `!mmr` returns your current MMR.